The Ultimate Guide to Hard Money Loans

 Hard money is an expensive but flexible way to acquire properties.
 And while it’s usually best for flips, it can be used for holds, as well.

-Real estate investor and entrepreneur Jamie Turner, for example, wrote a great article for BiggerPockets, discussing how he was able to acquire a highly profitable 33-unit deal (where only 14 units were occupied) with the help of a hard money lender.
-Because of the low occupancy, banks wouldn’t touch it.
+Real estate investor and entrepreneur Jamie Turner, for example, wrote a great article on BiggerPockets, discussing how he was able to acquire a highly profitable 33-unit deal (where only 14 units were occupied) with the help of a hard money lender.
+Because of the low occupancy, banks wouldn't touch it.
 Hard money made that great deal possible.

-My company has acquired profitable deals with hard money, too, and there are many such stories out there.
+My company has acquired profitable deals with hard money, too, and there are many such stories are out there.
 Therefore, if you run your numbers carefully, hard money is a great tool to add to your real estate investing arsenal.

 Why are you considering using hard money?
 Have you heard any other hard money loan success stories?